astronomer/astro-docs/ac/next/install-dependencies.md

 If your DAGs need additional packages to run, you can add those packages either to your machine or to your Docker image.

-## Install Python-level and OS-level Packages on a Machine
+## Install Python-Level and OS-Level Packages on a Machine

 To build Python and OS-level packages into a machine running Airflow, run the following command: